How, by giving your dog a choice and control, giving it a better life (2014).

 The most fascinating changes in our lives using the «You are The Boss!» concept is that, in so many situations when NOT training, I learn what my dogs prefers to do.
 Instead of just doing what I ask them to do, they now show me what they prefer to do.
 After a couple of weeks using this concept, Ralph showed me that he does not like to be in his cage when it is placed at the back of the car.
 By refusing to jump in when I opened the cage, and instead walking up to the side door where he preferred to be, I moved the cage to this new location and now he happily jumps into the cage again.

-Bug showed me that she prefers to lie next to Rat in the car, rather than in her own cage.
-Since Rat seems to be fine with this, they are now keeping each other warm and company.
-Rat often shows me where she wants her bed in the house.
+Bug showed me that she prefers to lie next to Lana in the car, rather than in her own cage.
+Since Lana seems to be fine with this, they are now keeping each other warm and company.
+Lana often shows me where she wants her bed in the house.
 By simply sitting down on the floor where the sun is shining or by the heater and looking at me intently, she makes it clear to me where it is nice and warm for an elderly body.

 All the dogs show preferences on what kind of harness, or collar, they want to wear and they also get to choose when to wear clothes if it’s cold outside.
 They seem to prefer the water bowl placed elsewhere than in the kitchen (I do not know why!) and they prefer room temperature water over cold water directly from the tap.

-– You have based your relationship with your dog on mutual respect and positive training methods.
+… you have based your relationship with your dog on mutual trust and rewardbased training methods.

-– You have already trained your dog in self control, cooperation and recall.
+… you have already trained your dog in signal control, cooperation and recall.

-It is still I, who decides when my dogs get to decide to be the boss.
+I’m still the one who decides when my dogs get to be the boss.
 They are still one hundred percent dependent on me to get the resources they need.
 Therefore I have no concern regarding loosing so called leadership or, as I rather call it – cooperation.
-On the contrary, I’ve experienced that my dogs respect me even more after introducing this concept.
-Less situations occur when they do things I do not wish for, and they seem to trust me more since I rarely ask them to do things they do not like.
+On the contrary, I’ve experienced that my dogs trust me even more after introducing this concept.
+Less situations occur when they do things I do not wish for, and they are more cooperative since I rarely ask them to do things they do not like.

 Depending on the needs and preferences of your dog and your daily routine, choose when and where it suits you to let your dog do the “You are the Boss!” concept.
 Perhaps you can find even more situations when your dog gets to be the boss?